40 Leonis Minoris

 40 Leonis Minoris (40 LMi) is a white hued star located in the northern constellation Leo Minor.
-It is rarely called 14 H. Leonis Minoris, which is the designation given by Polis astronomer Johann Hevelius.
+It is rarely called 14 H. Leonis Minoris, which is the designation given by Polish astronomer Johann Hevelius.

 It has an apparent magnitude of 5.51, making it faintly visible to the naked eye.
 The object is located relatively close at a distance of 154 light years based on Gaia DR3 parallax measurements but is receding with a somewhat constrained heliocentric radial velocity of 10 km/s.
 At 40 LMi's current distance, its brightness is diminished by only 0.02 magnitudes due to interstellar dust.

 40 LMi is a chemically peculiar A-type main-sequence star with a stellar classification of A4 Vn.
 This indicates that it is an A4 dwarf with nebulous absorption lines due to rapid rotation.
 It has 1.69 times the mass of the Sun and 1.54 times its girth.
 It radiates 14.3 times the luminosity of the Sun from its photosphere at an effective temperature of 7834 K. The star is estimated to be 207 million years old, having completed 54.6% of its main sequence lifetime.
 40 LMi is slightly metal deficient and spins rapidly with a projected rotational velocity of 211 km/s.

 This star was part of a 2005 survey regarding proper motions from the Hipparcos satellite.
 Its proper motion varied, indicating that an unseen companion may cause it.
 This led to Peter P. Eggleton and Andrei Tokovinin classifying it as an astrometric binary.
 There also 3 optical companions located near 40 LMi.
 Their relative positions and brightness are listed below.